-On average, temperatures in Milwaukee County are expected to increase by about $10^{\circ}F$ by the end of this century, as compared to the beginning.
+On average, temperatures in Milwaukee County are expected to increase by about 10°F by the end of this century, as compared to the beginning under a high-emissions scenario.
 Without taking heat islands into account, the county typically sees a small temperature gradient with higher temperatures farther inland, and lower temperatures towards the lake shore.
 This pattern holds in projected future periods with the county's western border seeing higher temperatures than the lake shore in all periods and scenarios.
 Figure 3 shows the historical and projected average annual temperatures across Milwaukee County through 2085.
-Historically, the county's average temperature has ranged from $57^{\circ} - 59^{\circ}F$ from lake shore to West Allis.
-In recent years, this range has increased slightly to $58^{\circ} - 61^{\circ}F$.
-But by midcentury, projected increases could reach $61^{\circ} - 63^{\circ}F$, and $67^{\circ} - 69^{\circ}F$ by the end of the century in a non-constrained emissions scenario.
-If emissions are constrained, similar increases of $62^{\circ} - 64^{\circ}F$ by midcentury can be expected, stabilizing to $62^{\circ} - 65^{\circ}$ by end of century.
+Historically, the county's average temperature has ranged from 57° - 59°F from the lake shore to West Allis.
+In recent years, this range has increased slightly to 58° - 61°F. But by midcentury, projected increases could reach 61° - 63°F, and 67° - 69°F by the end of the century in a highemissions scenario (RCP8.5).
+If emissions are constrained (RCP4.5), similar increases of 62° - 64° F by midcentury can be expected, stabilizing to 62° - 65° by end of century.